l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

 I'm pure Okinawan.
 Nago and Miyakojima blood runs through my veins.
 I'm here to confess the hundreds of lies.

-## Critical lie in an official document.
+## The critical lie in the official document.
 !!! danger They are mixing profit and revenue to deceive us
     ```placeholder the evidence
     revenue vs. profit